 Each tank has an antisiphon valve to prevent fuel from leaking out of the tank should a break occur in the system at a point other than the tank.
 Some models are also equipped with a fuel shutoff valve at each tank to stop fuel flow from the tank.
 It is recommended that fuel shutoff valves be closed during long periods of inactivity or storage.
-If equipped with multiple tanks, the system also includes a fuel tank selection valve for individual tank selection and a fuel manifold.
-The manifold is usually located in the engine compartment and contains a series of fuel feed valves for controlling fuel flow/shutoff to the engines.
-The fuel valves can be used to help maintain even weight distribution in the fuel tanks for proper boat load distribution or to shut off contaminated fuel from the system.
 Refer to the boat and Engine Operator's Manual for specific fuel system information and service information.